nod5/TwoCamControl/docs/notes_on_zoom_methods.md

 If you do notice the jpg distortion problem with your camera then you can help out by posting about it in a new TwoCamControl [github issue](https://github.com/nod5/TwoCamControl/issues) and/or in [this CHDK forum thread](https://chdk.setepontos.com/index.php?topic=13540.msg).
 Describe the camera model and CHDK/chdkptp versions you use.
 The CHDK developers might then be able to to fix the problem for that camera.

 **Further reading**
-- [CHDK forum thread](https://chdk.setepontos.com/index.php?topic=13540.msg) about zoom_set and the distortion problem, with links to additional threads.
+- [CHDK forum thread](https://chdk.setepontos.com/index.php?topic=13540.msg) about set_zoom and the distortion problem, with links to additional threads.
 - comments in TwoCamControl source code
 - TwoCamControl GitHub [issue #3](https://github.com/nod5/TwoCamControl/issues/3)
 - CHDK site man page for commands [set_zoom](http://chdk.wikia.com/wiki/CHDK_scripting#set_zoom_.2F_set_zoom_rel_.2F_get_zoom_.2F_set_zoom_speed) and [click('zoom_in')](http://chdk.wikia.com/wiki/CHDK_scripting#Camera_Button_Commands)